-Then, if you created your own “Close Friends” list, you activated.
+Then, if you created your own “Close Friends” list, you activated it.
 So, the activated rate for this feature is the percentage of customers who know about it and have created a list.

-“Used” is step 3, where you calculate the percentage of activated customers who used this feature by posting a private story exclusively for their close friends.
+“Used” is step 3, where you calculate the percentage of active users who used this feature by posting a private story exclusively for their close friends.

 When the activated rate is higher than the used rate, it suggests that you either set incorrect expectations or customers find the feature difficult to use.

 Keep in mind that the activated and used stages may overlap for your product.
 For example, one of your product’s features could be bookmarking blog articles for later use.

 So, a customer who bookmarks an article would be activating and using the feature simultaneously.

 The final step in the feature adoption funnel is “Used Again”.
 This is where customers keep using the feature because they find value in it.

 Thus, the formula for this step gives you the stickiness of a feature.
 It’s equal to the number of repeat users divided by the total number of users multiplied by 100.